It’s been a little, while am I right? It feels redundant to say but this year has changed our lives forever.

 This movie is so good.
 Like sooooo good.
 It features an Afro-Latinx main character, Miles, who stumbles upon an evil billionaire’s dimension destroying super collider.
 He’s bitten by a radioactive spider, then is mentored by 4 other spider…people brought to his dimension when the billionaire turns on his machine for the first time.
 The group works together to destroy the collider and coax Miles into his new role while trying to not be destroyed themselves.

-One of the central themes of this movie is the power of believing in yourself.
+The Talking Points: One of the central themes of this movie is the power of believing in yourself.
 Our main character Miles is mild mannered and struggles to gain confidence in every aspect of his life.
+Sample Questions: What does it mean to believe in yourself?
+When was a time that you didn’t know if you’d be good at something but you tried anyways?
+What happened after you tried?
+Were you happy you did it or did you wish you hadn’t done it?

 The Activity